History of William F. Buckley Jr. in Timeline

 Stained Glass (Blackford Oakes)

-In 1981, another agreement was reached with the SEC (Securities and Exchange Commission) regarding Starr Broadcasting Group, following the initial settlement in 1979.
+In 1981, there was another agreement with the SEC regarding Starr Broadcasting Group.

-In 1982, Buckley began writing on computers, starting with a Zenith Z-89, and developed a strong preference for the WordStar software.
+In 1982, Buckley began writing on computers, initially using a Zenith Z-89 and developing a strong preference for WordStar software, which he continued to use despite its obsolescence.

-In 1988, Buckley organized a committee to campaign against U.S. Senator Lowell Weicker, a liberal Republican, and endorsed Weicker's Democratic opponent, Connecticut Attorney General Joseph Lieberman.
+In 1988, Buckley organized a committee to campaign against U.S. Senator Lowell Weicker, a liberal Republican, and endorsed Weicker's Democratic opponent, Joseph Lieberman.

 1990: Retired from National Review